zurb/F5-accessibility-audit/readme.md

   `role=alertdialog` declaration would make the dialog box too powerful.

-- `aria-describedby` is necessary in order for the dialog text to be respected as being associated with the dialog.
+- `aria-describedby` is necessary in order for the dialog text to be respected as being associated with the dialog; The dialog must refer

 - While open, it *must* not be possible for other elements to be in focus.
 This is actually harder than it sounds.
 Heydon's recommendation from past work